WDI-SEA/notes/16-react/react-apis/fetch-apis.md

 - [How to Fetch Data in React](https://www.robinwieruch.de/react-fetching-data/)
 - [Fetching Data with React Hooks](https://www.robinwieruch.de/react-hooks-fetch-data/)
   -  🏴‍☠️ BEWARE!
 There be HOOKS here!   🏴‍☠️
-  - seriously - don't you dare use Hooks for Project 3